Mebrahem1/fiat-onramp-demo/README.md

-# Privy Fiat On-Ramp Demo
+# Privy Fiat On-Ramp Demow

 This is a demo of integrating [Privy](https://www.privy.io/) alongside a fiat on-ramp, [Moonpay](https://www.moonpay.com/).
 In this app, users can sign in with their email address, create an embedded wallet, and then _fund_ their embedded wallet on the Goerli testnet.